Document Guide

 Examples:

 Result: Document rejected.
-Must obtain new document and restart apostille process.
+Must obtain a new document and restart the apostille or legalisation process.

 Pattern 3: Inconsistent Information